 Many marketers are terrified to trust their instincts and get caught making a gut decision.
-Nope, that can be trouble and most CMOs don’t want to make an artistic choice based on empathy, creativity, passion, and understanding of humanity.
+Nope, that can be trouble and most CMOs don’t want to make an artistic, emotional choice based on empathy, creativity, passion, and understanding of humanity.

 Instead, they want numbers to tell them what to do.
 Test, test, test, test, and may the highest number win.